Incoterms® - the essential terms of trade

 All of this means that the contracts you have with suppliers are very important – if you pay more, then you can take on less risk.

-So how does Twill fit into the world of Incoterms?
-Well, as your freight forwarder we can guide, but not decide on your behalf!
-That means we can’t decide which Incoterm you should use, but we can offer advice on which might be best suitable for your specific needs.
+So how does Twill fit into the world of Incoterms®?
+Well, we can help you, but not decide on your behalf!
+That means we can’t decide which Incoterm® you should use, but we can offer advice on which might be best suitable for your specific needs.